trilitech/tezos-developer-docs/src/pages/dapp-development/indexers/index.md

 Since the on-chain data is already in the database of the node itself why is an indexer needed?
 The indexer is relevant because it optimizes the way a node stores data.
 The purpose is to provide very quick access to blockchain data according to some specific criteria related to a given address.

 So, the indexer is the part of the explorer that fetches the raw data from the node, then processes it and stores it in the database in an efficient way.

-# How Blockchain Indexers Work and Why We Need Them

-Blockchain Indexers are programs that simplify querying and searching through blockchain data.
+They simplify querying and searching through blockchain data.
 Almost any decentralized application uses indexers, and if you want to build your dApp, chances are you’ll need to use them too.

 ## A simple explanation of how indexers work

-Indexers are programs for transforming a large amount of information into a database with convenient and fast search.
 Understanding indexers is easy if we use a library as an example.
 There are thousands of books on the shelves in the library.
 They are usually sorted by genre and authors' names.
 The reader will quickly find the stand with novels or gardening books.

 But let's say the reader wants to find something specific: a poem about an acacia tree, a story about a gas station architect, or all the books written in 1962.
 They will have to check all the books in the library until they come across what they are looking for.